Azure/batch-shipyard/docs/99-current-limitations.md

 This is a current limitation of the underlying VM and host drivers.
 * Assist in setting up Infiniband/RDMA-enabled containers is only available for CentOS-HPC currently.
 Support for SLES-HPC is forthcoming.
+* On-premise Docker private registries are not supported at this time due to VNet requirements.